 Project Need: The City owns four power transformers at the NPH and two at the Town Substation.
 Three of the NPH transformers are approximately 13 years old, with the fourth only 4 years old.
 The transformers at the Town Substation are original from the substation construction approximately 20 years ago.
 While these transformers should have many more years of service, proper and timely maintenance will help prolong their lives.
 Testing transformers over a period of many years also allows a utility to develop a baseline for each unit, which in turn can identify a developing problem that may not otherwise be discovered until the transformer fails.
-Replacement of failing monitoring devices is also critical as these are often the utility's first indication of a problem.
-The devices can also operate to quickly deenergize a transformer should a more serious condition become present.
+Replacement of failing monitoring devices can also operate to quickly deenergize a transformer should a more serious condition become present.
 Without operating protective devices, the utility experiences a higher risk of significant damage if a transformer fails.